-International law firms in London feature prominently in rankings of the largest global firms (Figure 24).
+International law firms in London feature prominently in rankings of the largest global firms (Figure 23).
 US firms have traditionally been more focussed on their domestic market given the greater scale of the US economy.
-However, with continued merger activity combined with the pressure to expand internationally, it is becoming more common for leading US firms to have between 25 and 40% of their lawyers based outside the US.
+However, with ongoing merger activity combined with the pressure to expand internationally and the continued prominence of English Law in commercial contracts, it is becoming more common for leading US firms to have between 25 and 40% of their lawyers based outside the US.